0-1 Knapsack Problem | DP-10

 To solve the problem follow the below idea:

-A simple solution is to consider all subsets of items and calculate the total weight and value of all subsets.
-Consider the only subsets whose total weight is smaller than W. From all such subsets, pick the maximum value subset.
+A simple solution is to consider all subsets of items and calculate the total weight and profit of all subsets.
+Consider the only subsets whose total weight is smaller than W. From all such subsets, pick the subset with maximum profit.

 - Case 1: The item is included in the optimal subset.